-- Exercise training

-- Nutrition counseling
+- Nutrition counseling - Education

-- Education

-The goals of pulmonary rehabilitation are to reduce symptoms, improve quality of life, and increase participation in everyday activities.
 Patients at all stages of disease benefit from exercise training programs, with improvements in exercise tolerance and symptoms of dyspnea and fatigue.
 Benefits can be sustained even after a single pulmonary rehabilitation program.
 The minimum length of an effective rehabilitation program is 6 weeks; the longer the program continues, the more effective the results.
 Benefit does wane after a rehabilitation program ends, but if exercise training is maintained at home the patient's health status remains above pre-rehabilitation levels.